Convoys attacked off Suffolk. Portland harbour raided.

 Main Activity:

-Shortly after 0700 hours, ten Ju 87 Stuka dive-bombers from IV/LG 1, escorted by Bf 109s from III/JG 27, headed towards a convoy passing through Lympne Bay.
-Three Hurricanes of No. 501 Squadron were en route to intercept the Stukas when they were bounced by the Messerschmitt escort, losing one aircraft.
-Six Spitfires of No. 609 Squadron were scrambled from Warmwell and arrived over the convoy just as the Stukas attacked.
-Outnumbered by odds of 6:1, the squadron was routed and lost two aircraft.
-However, none of the ships in the convoy were hit.
+Shortly after 0700 hours, ten Ju 87 Stuka dive-bombers from IV/LG 1, escorted by Messerschmitt Bf 109s from III/JG 27, set out to attack a convoy passing through Lympne Bay.
+Three Hurricanes from No. 501 Squadron moved to intercept the Stukas but were ambushed by the escorting Bf 109s, resulting in the loss of one Hurricane.
+Moments later, six Spitfires from No. 609 Squadron, scrambled from Warmwell, arrived over the convoy just as the Stukas commenced their dive-bombing runs.
+Despite being heavily outnumbered at odds of 6:1, the Spitfires engaged valiantly but lost two aircraft.
+Remarkably, the convoy emerged unscathed, with no ships struck during the attack.

-At 1100 hours, another formation of Ju 87 Stukas from StG 2, escorted by Bf 110s from III/ZG 76, was despatched to attack the convoy.
+At 1100 hours, a second wave of Ju 87 Stukas, this time from StG 2 and escorted by Bf 110s from III/ZG 76, launched an assault on the convoy.
 Eighteen Hurricanes from Nos.
-87, 238, 501, and 601 Squadrons were scrambled and met the enemy aircraft over Portland.
-Four Bf 110s and two Ju 87s were shot down.
-Another Ju 87 was damaged and force-landed at St-Inglevert.
-The 530-ton patrol vessel HMS Warrior II was sunk.
+87, 238, 501, and 601 Squadrons scrambled to intercept the formation and met the enemy over Portland.
+In the ensuing battle, RAF pilots shot down four Bf 110s and two Ju 87s, while another Ju 87 sustained damage and was forced to land at St-Inglevert.
+Despite the RAF’s efforts, the convoy suffered a loss when the 530-ton patrol vessel HMS Warrior II was sunk.

-At 1715 hours, twelve He 111 bombers from KG 51 and KG 55, escorted by twelve Bf 110s from III/ZG 76, appeared heading for Portsmouth.
+Later, at 1715 hours, twelve Heinkel He 111 bombers from KG 51 and KG 55, accompanied by twelve Bf 110s from III/ZG 76, approached Portsmouth.
 Hurricanes from Nos.
-601 and 145 Squadrons intercepted and shot down three bombers.
-Two Hurricanes were also lost including one that was hit by “friendly” AA fire.
-A number of He 111s evaded RAF fighters and bombed Portsmouth dockyard, sinking three barges and damaging the French destroyer Savorgnam De Brazza.
-Bombs also fell on the city, killing 19 civilians and injuring 26.
+601 and 145 Squadrons intercepted the formation, managing to shoot down three He 111s.
+However, two Hurricanes were lost, including one accidentally hit by friendly anti-aircraft fire.
+Several He 111s managed to evade the RAF fighters and bombed Portsmouth dockyard, sinking three barges and damaging the French destroyer Savorgnan de Brazza.
+Bombs also struck the city, tragically killing 19 civilians and injuring 26 others.

 German Losses